A Rigorous Derivation of the Functional Renormalisation Group Equation: The Functional Renormalisation Group Equation

 By employing the Cameron-Martin theorem, we have

 for all $k \in \mathbb{R}$ and $T \in \mathcal{S}'_\nu$ such that $Z$ is indeed well-defined (everywhere finite).
-Also, by virtue of \cite[Theorem 2.4.8]{src:Bogachev:GaussianMeasures} each $Z_k : \mathcal{S}'_\nu \to \mathbb{R}$ is continuous.
-It is now straightforward, though somewhat tedious, to show the following lemmata. \begin{lemma} $Z$ is continuously Fréchet differentiable and its derivative at $\left( k, J \right)$ is given by
+Also, by virtue of \cite[Theorem 2.4.8]{src:Bogachev:GaußianMeasures} each $Z_k : \mathcal{S}'_\nu \to \mathbb{R}$ is continuous.
+A straightforward calculation - that we shall omit here - shows that one may differentiate under the integral sign: \begin{lemma} $Z$ is continuously Fréchet differentiable and its derivative at $( k, J )$ is given by